kiddiRU/Verk1_H1/designDocument/sketch.md

 - Team captain can modify players in team (add / remove)
 - Each Player is in 1 team
 - Tournaments automatically archive after they play out
+- Spectator can see matches and tournaments
+- Spectator can see teams and clubs
 ### B
 - Organizer can cancel a tournament
 - Switch captain